 Yes, there is normally no tax to pay if you leave everything to your spouse or civil partner (there is also normally no tax to pay if you leave everything to a charity or a community amateur sports club).

 Also if your estate is less than the threshold, currently £325,000, any unused amount of this threshold will be added to your spouses threshold.
 For example: if the value of an estate passed to a civil partner is £300,000.
 The unused threshold of £25,000 (£325,000 less £300,000) will be added to the partners threshold.
 Their threshold then becomes £350,000 (£325,000 plus £25,000).

 Who Pays the Inheritance Tax to HMRC?

 The funds from your estate are used to pay any Inheritance Tax and this is dealt with by the person dealing with the estate or the executor.

 It normally needs to be paid within 6 months of the person passing away otherwise HMRC will begin charging interest.
 However in the event that possessions need to be sold, such as property, HMRC can grant additional time to pay.

 Unfortunately inheritance tax may be an unavoidable cost when passing on your estate to your loved ones.
-Our tax advisors are here to help you plan for this and help you find ways to potentially reducing the bill you leave behind.
+So always seek the help of a Professional to make sure the structure you choose is right for you and doesn’t leave anyone any nasty surprises.